BlakeRain/blakerain.com/content/weeknotes/2026-W21/index.md

   this one marked down in my calendar, as I was excited to have all three in the series.
 To be honest, whilst I did enjoy some of the tracks on this album, it was probably the least enjoyable of the three.
 The [first OPVS NOIR] had some real gems (e.g. [Moonstruck (feat.
 Stimmgewalt)] and [The Sadness in Everything (feat.
-Tales of Time)]), which might have spolied me somewhat.
+Tales of Time)]), which might have spoiled me somewhat.
 - [Saturnus - The Lighthouse Session 2] --- I had to have this album after the [first one].
 The acoustic version of [All Alone] on the first _Lighthouse Session_ was such a moving nostalgia trip I had to dig out the old original CD.
 Strange to think that _Veronica Decides to Die_ was released